Dinozar1/Dinozar1/README.md

 ## Hi there! 👋
 Welcome to my GitHub profile!<br> I'm a passionate programmer and a recent graduate from an IT high school.
+With expertise in
+* TypeScript
+* Node.js
+* React/React Native
+* PostgreSQL/MySQL
+* AWS.
-With expertise in TypeScript, Node.js, React/React Native, PostgreSQL/MySQL, and AWS. <br> I love building innovative projects and exploring the exciting world of technology.
+<br> I love building innovative projects and exploring the exciting world of technology.

 ## About Me
 🎓 I'm a 20-year-old graduate from an IT high school.<br>